twelve17/tunlr-utils/README.md

 Scripts to facilitate configuration of a Tunlr-Clone server configured somewhat like outlined in the [Tunlr-Clone](https://github.com/corporate-gadfly/Tunlr-Clone) project.

 They are intended to be run from a remote server (e.g. a router on your home network).
+For an example, see the [tunlr-dyndns branch of the merlin-meo-scripts project](https://github.com/twelve17/merlin-meo-scripts/tree/tunlr-dyndns)

 ## Installation